HVAC Inspection Checklist: 9 Lists For Quality, Efficient Inspections (+ Free Download)

 - Inspect belts for wear and tightness

-- Ensure the control panel works properly
+- Clean the control panel and ensure it works properly

 - Verify thermostat sensors are working properly